THE SEAT OF

 Mode of Presentation

-SUSCON X will be conducted in hybrid mode.
+SUSCON XIII will be conducted in hybrid mode.
 Indian participants will present papers physically at the IIM Shillong campus.
 International participants may present their papers virtually (Optional).
 Virtual option is also available for the project/prototype presentations from Indian participants.

 Important Dates and Registration Fee